pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 ## Proposed Features

+• Add crashes interception, so we can print to logs when crash occurs.

 • DirectInput support (we have XInput already)

 • Secondary monitors display black output similar to ADHD mode on Special-K